2020 California Proposition 22: Driver benefits

 As Uber indicates on their website, the driver must be the primary policyholder order to qualify for the healthcare stipend.
-It specified that Medicare and Medicaid plans and those paid by employers are cannot avail of this benefit.
+It specified that those who have Medicare and Medicaid plans or other insurance paid by employers are not eligible for this benefit.
 Some have argued that since only "active time" is counted toward the 15 hours / week minimum, with time on different platforms being counted separately, drivers are less likely to be eligible for these benefits.
 According to polling conducted by Tulchin Research, 86% of surveyed drivers are ineligible for Prop 22 Healthcare Stipend and those eligible are largely unaware of how to do sign up, receiving little information from app-based companies.

 Litigation

 A lawsuit was filed against the state in January 2021 by the Service Employees International Union over the successful passage of Proposition 22.
 The lawsuit states that Proposition 22 violates the Constitution of California, as it interferes with workers' access to the state's workers' compensation program and that it "limits the power of elected officials to govern".

 On August 20, 2021, Alameda County Superior Court Judge Frank Roesch ruled Proposition 22 unconstitutional because it was not limited to a single subject and because it included a seven-eighths requirement for the legislature to be able to change the initiative which infringed on the legislature's power to set workplace standards.
 He thereby ruled the entire ballot measure unenforceable.
 However, the initiative will stay in force while interest groups representing mobile application-based service platforms appeal the ruling.

 On March 13, 2023, a three judge panel of the California Courts of Appeal (First Appellate District) reversed the lower district court's judgement of 2021, finding that of the three arguments presented, none of them violated the California Constitution.
 The court stated that Proposition 22 did not violate the Legislature's ability to enact laws (in combination with a voter initiative), did not violate the requirement that an initiative cover "a single subject", and did not violate the Constitutional separation of powers.
 The court did sever the proposition's requirement that a seven-eights majority of the legislature was necessary to make changes to worker's options for collective bargaining.

+In June 2023, the California Supreme Court agreed to hear an appeal to Proposition 22 and determine its constitutionality under the California constitution.
+In July 2024, the court unanimously upheld the proposition, saying that the state's constitution does not prevent voters from passing initiatives relating to workers' compensation.